ipb-halle/MetFragTraining/MetFrag hands-on manual.md

 Q9: Would the number of references and patents have helped for a metabolomics experiment?

-Q10: Investigate the high intensity fragments of the first ranked candidate?
+Q10: Investigate the high intensity fragments of the first ranked candidate.
 Are they plausible compared to fragment structures of other candidates?

 <img src="./MetFrag hands-on manual/image3.png" width="539" height="307" />